Editorial Policies

 Focus and Scope

-Vision Science and Eye Health Journal (VSEHJ) focuses mostly on the case report and also welcomes original research including scoping or systematic review and literature review related to vision science and eye health that are relevant for the development of the theory and practice of ophthalmology fields.
+Vision Science and Eye Health Journal (VSEHJ) focuses mainly on case reports and also welcomes original research, including scoping or systematic review and literature review related to vision science and eye health that are relevant for the development of the theory and practice of ophthalmology fields.
 The scope for VSEHJ includes ophthalmology and visual science, i.e:

 • clinical optics,